 Therefore, a qualified alternative to XXClone Make Bootable in Windows 7/8/10 should not only be able to make the cloned system disk bootable, but also make up for above mentioned shortcomings.
 AOMEI Backupper Professional is an example.

 What can AOMEI Backupper offer?

 ● It is a Windows backup & clone software applied to different levels of data.
 For backup, you can use File Backup, Partition Backup, System Backup and Disk Backup.
 As for clone, there are Partition Clone, System Clone and Disk Clone.
-Dynamic disk is also supported in Pro edition.
+Dynamic volumes on dynamic disk are also supported in Pro edition.

-● When performing backup in this software, you are free to choose full backup, incremental or differential backup; set up schedule to create automatic backup; configure compression level, etc.
+● When performing backup in this software, you can choose full backup, incremental or differential backup; set up schedule to create automatic backup; configure compression level, etc.

 ● Even the free edition AOMEI Backupper Standard comes with features XXClone paid versions missed, such as disk backup or clone, file compression, partition or volume backup.